ykotseruba/cvml_search/README.md

 # cvml-sanity

-cvml-sanity is a paper search engine for major computer vision, machine learning, robotics, and AI conferences.
+cvml-sanity is a paper search engine for major computer vision, machine learning, robotics, and AI conferences and journals.
 The code is repurposed from [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite).

-The database includes **122,954 papers** from the following conferences:
+The database includes **133,117 papers** from the following conferences (*excluding workshops*) and journals:

 Computer vision:
 - **CVPR** 2009 -- 2024